 After enjoying the sunset for a little while, we decided to drive a bit further to check out the rest of the glacier lagoon before it was dark (we clearly forgot about eating again).
 After crossing the bridge that I recognized from pictures, we parked near the beach and watched the glaciers float under the bridge from the lagoon out to sea.

 Before it got dark, we were able to walk down to the gorgeous black sand beach that was decorated with giant bright blue chunks of ice.
 This was exactly what we needed to bring our giant smiles back.
 It was freezing and windy, but we stayed until it was completely dark admiring the most strikingly beautiful and unique scenery either of us had ever experienced.

 We left around 8:30 p.m in hopes of finding a place to eat a late, but filling dinner.
 And that’s exactly what we found in Höfn (about 45 minutes later)!

 But this trek was totally worth it!
 We ended up eating a fantastic meal at Kaffi Hornið where I tried an Icelandic beer (Myrkvi Porter from Borg Brugghús).
 And we had a delicious meal of lobster soup for me and a burger for Buddy.
 We even talked to a few other Americans who also got herded by a sheepdog like we had the day before.
 Too Funny!

 Morning Glacier Lagoon Walk

-We probably spent about 3 hours at the lagoon admiring the chunks of ice streaked with black sand, before heading east to continue our adventure!
+We probably spent about three hours at the lagoon admiring the chunks of ice streaked with black sand, before heading east to continue our adventure!
 It is definitely a must-see!

-Up next: Eastern Fjords, the strange geothermal area of Myvatn & more: Myvatn & Akureyri: The Best of North Iceland
+Up next: East Iceland Fjords, the strange geothermal area of Myvatn & more: Myvatn & Akureyri: The Best of North Iceland